jsforce/jsforce-website/src/partials/document/metadata.html.md

 ```
 ### List Metadata

-`Metadata#list(typs, version)` is the method to list summary information for all metadata types.
+`Metadata#list(types, version)` is the method to list summary information for all metadata types.

 ```javascript
 /* @interactive */